 The discoveries in our national employee survey are shocking.
 Severe stress, depression and anxiety are the underlying problems behind burnout, stifled productivity, and excessive absenteeism in the workplace.
-They go some way to explaining why the U.S. is experiencing some of the highest suicide rates since World War II, all heartbreaking losses, many of which are preventable with the right support.
+They explain why the U.S. is experiencing some of the highest suicide rates since World War II, all heartbreaking losses, many of which are preventable with the right support.
 While our parents' generation would probably laugh if we asked what kind of mental healthcare support they received from their employers, today, expectations could not be more different.
 People are actively seeking employment with companies who acknowledge them not just as workers, but as full human beings.
-Despite this clearly identified need from workers, employers often struggle to know how best to support their employees' mental health while respecting their privacy in such personal matters.
+As it stands, too many people feel compelled to hide the impact on their mental health when taking time off from work.
+Even a moderate amount of distress is not something they comfortable letting their managers know.
 What we can say for sure is that more needs to be done to address the prevailing stigma around stress in the workplace.
 As it stands, too many people feel compelled to lie about taking time off when their mental health is affecting their ability to work.
 Even those suffering symptoms of moderate anxiety or depression don't feel comfortable letting their managers know.
 We can't let this continue to be the elephant in the room, it's time to start talking about it.